Fair Share Planning & Zoning

 Step 2: Allocate the regional need to towns in a fair way considering town resources and past efforts to promote affordable housing creation.

-Step 3: Empower towns to develop their own plans with clear goals and technical assistance.
+Step 3: Empower towns to develop their own plans with clear goals and technical assistance designed to achieve their Fair Share goal over a decade.

-Step 4: Design realistic, thoughtful, and meaningful incentives & enforcement.
+Step 4: Create realistic, thoughtful, and meaningful incentives & enforcement.

 Do you like this page?
 Share on